jpelopes/RNDemo/README.md

-#RNDemo
+# RNDemo

-Simple React Native app for demonstration.
+Simple React Native app for demonstration to be used on tutorial.